First of all, congratulations!

 Preparing for the Exam

-The Oral Examination is a timed, in-person test.
+The Oral Examination is administered virtually via Zoom.
 Professional attire is recommended for the exam.
 Most examiners and examinees wear suits.
 The examiner presents the examinee with a series of clinical scenarios (Patient Management Problems or PMPs).
 The examinee is expected to verbally lead the examiner through the appropriate data acquisition, diagnosis and management of each PMP.
 The test is clinical.
 There is minimal to no esoteric material like what you encountered on the Written Qualifying Exam.

-- Anterior Segment of the Eye and Optics, Visual Physiology and Correction of Refractive Errors
+- Anterior Segment of the Eye & Optics, Visual Physiology and Correction of Refractive Errors

-- External Eye and Adnexa and Pediatric Ophthalmology and Strabismus
+- External Eye and Adnexa & Pediatric Ophthalmology and Strabismus

-- Neuro-Ophthalmology and Orbit and Posterior Segment of the Eye
+- Neuro-Ophthalmology and Orbit & Posterior Segment of the Eye

 First, look at your calendar and create a realistic and appropriate study schedule.
 Some people prefer to start preparing six or more months prior to the examination date.
 Others may study more intensely for 3 or 4 months.
 Reflect on what has made you successful in the past and plan accordingly.